 Travel trivia questions

-Of course, there is no travel trivia without questions and answers.
-I bought the affordable Travel Trivia cards by Ridley’s Games.
-There are four sets with different themes: Road Trips, Foodie Holidays, World Tour and City Getaways.
+There are four sets of 80 questions in this series, each with different themes: Road Trips, Foodie Holidays, World Tour and City Getaways that come in well-designed, rigid cardboard boxes.
 Questions are provided with multiple choice answers and you can play different rules for different difficulty levels as detailed on the box.

-We found this series to be good quality with an excellent variety of questions covering geography and culture.
-The only note I would make is that the Road Trips questions are North America and USA-centric, so if you haven’t travelled the US by road, I would suggest one of the other card sets instead.
-Overall, the Ridley’s Travel Trivia series are excellent value for their price point.
+Cons: The Road Trips questions are North America and USA-centric, so if you haven’t travelled the US by road, I suggest selecting one of the other themes instead.

 Travel trivia scoreboard